 Building occupants shall move to a safe location away from the affected building.
 Occupants should contact their Area Safety Liaison or consult their departmental emergency plan for designated emergency evacuation meeting locations.
-A listing of Area Safety Liaisons, by building, is available on the Environmental Health and Safety website.
+A listing of Area Safety Liaisons, by building, is available on the SHERM website.

-Status reports concerning the building will be made to the Emergency Operations Center by Facilities, Planning and Engineering, Auxiliary Enterprises, Environmental Health and Safety, Office of Public Affairs, and/or UT Police.
+Status reports concerning the building will be made to the Emergency Operations Center by FPE, AE, SHERM, OPA, and/or UT Police.